kezmorris/gomessage/README.md

 # gomessage
-A simple messaging application written in golang
+A simple messaging application written in golang and backed with Kubernetes